 10. The Financial Statements

-The retail automobile business is one of the few businesses requiring a complete closing of all books and records, promptly, at the end of each and every month.
-Factories and finance companies require reporting on factory originated or approved forms.
+The retail automobile business is one of the few businesses requiring a complete closing of all books and records promptly at the end of every month.
+Factories and finance companies require reporting on factory-originated or approved forms.
 A reconciliation statement may be used to prepare the store for closing, explaining categories such as “other income & expense,” warranty, finance, insurance income not shown on the news, and extraordinary items.
 You will need a final financial statement for tax purposes.

 11. Storage of Records